tlackemann/hubert/README.md

 ### Learning

-The first few weeks of data collection are to train the linear regression model.
+The first few weeks of data collection are to train the ridge regression model.
-Hubert does not start altering the state of your lights until enough data (currently 50,000 data points) has been collected and the rate of error is within an acceptable limit.
+Hubert does not start altering the state of your lights until enough data has been collected and the mean squared error is within an acceptable limit.

+Hubert's algorithm is simple in that it loops over a range of polynomials (0-9) and a range of alphas (`0.0, 1e-8, 1e-5, 1e-1`) to determine the fit that best minimizes the test error.

+**Disclaimer:** Python and Machine Learning are both very new to me.
+I always welcome and appreciate constructive feedback.

 ### Containers